Jordan9675/MyDramaScraper/README.md

 `scrapy crawl dramalist -a sql=True`

-> Please note that here, the value of the sql argument is True but could be whatever as long as it is not an empty string.
+*Note: The value of the sql argument is case insensitive*

 ### What columns should I create in my DB ?